U.K. firm to raise $500 million for Asia clean-tech

-HONG KONG (Reuters) - U.K. investment firm Sustainable Development Capital LLP plans to raise more than $500 million to invest over the next two to three years in specialist funds and companies involved in environmental projects in Asia, its chief executive said.
+HONG KONG (Reuters) - U.K. investment firm Sustainable Development Capital LLP plans to raise more than $500 million in financing over the next two to three years for specialist funds and companies involved in environmental projects in Asia, its chief executive said.

 The London-based investment and advisory company will tap pension funds, private equity firms and wealthy individuals for investments.
 The firm will fund projects dealing with water treatment, sustainable land management and low-carbon transport systems, chief executive Jonathan Maxwell told Reuters.